All the Bright Places: Is the Movie Based on Real People or a Novel?

 Image Credit: Walter Thomson/Netflix

 All the Bright Places’ follows the story of Violet Markey and Theodore Finch.
-Violet is grieving for her sister who had died in a car accident, which Violet holds herself responsible for.
+Violet is grieving for her sister, who had died in a car accident, which Violet holds herself responsible for.
 Finch has demons of his own that no one else can see.
 He keeps his problem a secret and puts on a happy face so that no one else knows exactly what is going on with him.
 When their paths cross, they connect with each other on the grounds of their emotional turmoil.
 Their story focuses on the real issues faced by teenagers, and the dangers of the cries for help going unnoticed.
-Because the film is centred around the characters that feel real and the struggles that many of us are familiar with, one wonders if it all happened with someone in real life.
+Because the film is centered around the characters that feel true and the struggles that many of us are familiar with, one wonders if it all happened with someone in real life.
 Here’s the answer.

 Even though the characters of Violet and Finch are unique personalities of their own, Niven found the inspiration for the story from her own personal experience.
 Having written a couple of novels before, one of which was a whole series, Niven wanted to break into another story.
 This overlapped with the sudden death of her literary agent of 15 years.
 Remembering her last conversation with him in an interview, she said, “I was nearing the end of a series of books I’d begun writing in 2008 and was feeling depleted and ready – creatively – for something new and different.
 He told me, ‘Kid, whatever you write next, write it with all your heart.
 Write it because you can’t imagine writing anything else’.”